 You will need a VA jumbo loan if you are looking to buy a home in a high balance community.
 For example, San Diego is a “high-cost county” because the homes have higher-than-average price tags on them.
 As of January 2019, loan VA conforming loan limits are $484,350.
 But San Diego has a high balance loan limit of $690,000.
 Without the higher VA loan limit, Veterans who decide to live in San Diego County would have a smaller selection of homes to choose from when financing with no down payment.

-Los Angeles County and Orange County are also high-balance communities, and each have loan limits of $726,525 as of January 2019.
+Los Angeles County and Orange County are also high-balance communities, and each has loan limits of $726,525 as of January 2019.

 How does a VA Jumbo Loan Work?